RBI mandates kill switch for bank AI models

 Implications for practitioners

-Editorial analysis: Data science and ML engineering teams in regulated finance will likely need to harden observability, implement safe rollback/runbook procedures, and produce auditable evidence of human oversight and disclosure practices.
+Data science and ML engineering teams in regulated finance will likely need to harden observability, implement safe rollback and runbook procedures, and produce auditable evidence of human oversight and disclosure practices.
 Industry-standard tooling for real-time monitoring, feature-store lineage, and model explainability will become more relevant in compliance workflows.

 What to watch

-For practitioners: Monitor the final text of the RBI framework for definitions of covered models, thresholds triggering the kill switch, and specific audit/recordkeeping requirements.
+The RBI has set July 24, 2026 as the deadline for public comments on the draft.
+Monitor the final text for definitions of covered models, thresholds triggering the kill switch, and specific audit and recordkeeping requirements.
 Also watch for follow-up guidance or timelines that would affect vendor contracts and deployment roadmaps.

 Scoring Rationale